 Plan – but don’t plan.

 Yes, this is a contradiction.
 You need to do some serious planning for your conversation.
 Know what you need to talk about and how you will approach it.
 But don’t plan the solution.
 If you already know the answer to your problem, then you don’t need the conversation.
-You simply need to tell your student what to do.
-Try to keep an open mind and listen to what your student brings to the conversation.
-He may have ideas you haven’t even considered.
+You simply need to tell your student what to do (and that usually doesn’t go very well.)
+Keep an open mind and listen to what your student brings to the conversation.
+They may have ideas you haven’t even considered.

 What’s your purpose?